 London's national museums and galleries, with their world-class collections, certainly attract the crowds, but tucked away, in the heart of Whitehall, is The Household Cavalry Museum one of London's only living museums.

-The Household Cavalry, mounted on immaculately groomed horses with swords drawn and breastplates shining in the sun are some of the world's most famous and instantly recognisable soldiers, best known for their role in ceremonial events such as The Queen's Birthday Parade.
+The Household Cavalry, mounted on immaculately groomed horses with swords drawn and breastplates shining in the sun are some of the world's most famous and instantly recognisable soldiers, best known for their role in ceremonial events such as The King's Birthday Parade.

 However, the Household Cavalry are first and foremost professional soldiers with many having served recently on operations overseas and this little gem of a museum provides a unique insight into their ceremonial and operational roles as well as artifacts from their proud history.